the-engine-room/library/_posts/2015-12-07-microtasking.md

 * __Social capital.__ The manager of Vozdata (at the Argentinian paper La Nacion) said that they were able to attract recruits by using their strong national reputation: “[people] feel that if we are saying and asking for this, it has to be for something good.”
 She also described ways in which she had responded to students who asked her questions on other topics: “I say, go liberate some documents on Vozdata first, and then I will answer one question.”
 * __Timing.__ Several projects found that participation was particularly high when media coverage gave greater prominence to a project’s subject matter.
 Tomnod recorded 8 million visits in the space of two weeks in 2014, as users searched satellite imagery for evidence of the disappeared Malaysian Airlines plane MH370, while – on a smaller scale – Vozdata typically times its campaigns around specific political events.
 Other examples include:
   * Global Forest Watch Fires bases its campaigns around the fire season in south-east Asia.
-  * Geotag-X organises activities focused on particular humanitarian crises.
+  * Geotag-X and Micromappers organise activities focused on particular humanitarian crises.
   * Vozdata bases its campaigns around specific political events, such as the release of politicians’ expense records.

 ### Retaining Volunteers